 • Check the downstream app or channel near kickoff.

-• Do not assume the rights-holder name itself equals a standalone stream.
+• Do not assume the company name itself equals the player you open on matchday.

 What is already clear